Ten Factors When Considering Tools

 10. Accessible for Visually-Impaired Readers

 Does the tool create visualizations that are accessible for visually-impaired readers?
 Although disability advocacy laws were passed decades ago, digital technology still lags behind and is slowly catching up, especially in the field of data visualization.
-But some tools include a built-in check for colorblindness and offer chart types designed for low-vision people using screen readers, as shown in Figure 2.3.
+But some tools include a built-in check for colorblindness and offer chart types designed for people with low vision using screen readers, as shown in Figure 1.3.

 Those are ten factors we consider when deciding whether to add another item into our digital toolkit.
 Often we need to make compromises, as you’ll read in the next section.
 Of course, your list of factors may vary, and might include other values that are vitally important yet sometimes harder to judge, such as a software developer’s ethical business practices or contribution to the public good.
 Whatever criteria you value, make them explicit in your decision-making process, and inform others about what influences your choices.

 Also consider other people’s perspectives on making tool decisions.
 When visualization designer Lisa Charlotte Rost wrote about her fascinating experiment in recreating one chart with 24 different tools, she concluded that “there are no perfect tools, just good tools for people with certain goals.”
 On a related note, when digital historian Lincoln Mullen offered advice on making prudent choices about digital tools, his first recommendation was: “The best possible tool is the one you’re already using to get work done.”
 Don’t fall into the familiar trap of believing that your productivity will increase if only you began to use yet another new tool.
 Mullen’s second piece of advice was: “Prefer the tool that your local co-workers use.”
 Even if a different tool is objectively better, it may be outweighed by the benefits of mutual support and collaboration with people using a less-awesome application in your local setting.8